nicofrm/my_project_bdd_alerts/readme.md

 from seleniumbase import Driver

 ## 3. Running the tests
-- can be done by running the entire test suite, which will start the running of all the tests in the classes that were called in the test suite
+- can be done by running each scenario at a time using tags (example: --tags=T1)
-- the running will be done based on a runner defined as an instance of class HTMLTestRunner
+- can be done by running all the scenarios from feature file, following command will be performed: behave -f behave_html_formatter:HTMLFormatter -o behave-report.html

 ## 4. Test results
 Through running the test suites we have obtained a number of three executed tests, two passed and two failed.
 The tests that were passed were the following: